groonga/groonga/doc/source/install/others.rst

 ``--enable-apache-arrow``
 +++++++++++++++++++++++++

-Enables Apache Arrow features.
+Enables Apache Arrow support.
+You can use not only Apache Arrow IPC streaming format output but also multithreading processing that is used in :ref:`select-n-workers` and :doc:`/reference/functions/query_parallel_or` with Apache Arrow support.

 The default is ``auto``.
-The features are enabled if Apache Arrow is installed on the system, otherwise disabled.
+Apache Arrow support is enabled if Apache Arrow is installed on the system, otherwise disabled.

 When you specify this parameter expressly, you should install Apache Arrow on the system beforehand.

-You can install Apache Arrow according to official installation procedure.
+You can install Apache Arrow according to `the official installation procedure <https://arrow.apache.org/install/>`__.
-Groonga requires either ``libarrow-dev`` or ``arrow-devel`` depending on the system.
+Groonga requires ``libarrow-dev`` on Debian based system or ``arrow-devel`` on Red Hat Enterprise Linux based system.

 `Install Apache Arrow <https://arrow.apache.org/install/>`_